astzweig/swiftpm-pathkit/README.md

 common bugs like accidentally creating `Path` objects from strings you did not expect to be relative.

-Our initializer is nameless to be consistent with the equivalent operation for converting strings to `Int`, `Float` etc. in the standard library.
+The initializer is nameless to be consistent with the equivalent operation for converting strings to `Int`, `Float` etc. in the standard library.

 ## Initializing from known strings